B1naryN1nja/B1naryN1nja/README.md

 I'm an indie software dev who wants to change the world by inspiring others to make useful, high-quality, non-vibecoded, open-source applications with no paywalls and ads.
 Full transparency with what I do and why I do it is my game!

+> fyi this is a new account, I'm just starting fresh on my GitHub scene of things

 **What do I code in?**

 I code in a variety of languages, such as: